Introduction to Biological Engineering

-Introduces the process of design along with approaches to solving engineering problems, manipulations and presentations of engineering data and applied engineering concepts.
+The process of design is introduced along with approaches to solving engineering problems, manipulations and presentations of engineering data and applied engineering concepts.
 (WR)

 Principles and engineering applications of biology.
 Principles and applications of biochemistry, genetics, microbial systems, animal systems, ecological systems and global systems.
 (B) (WR)

 Credits: 3; Prereq: BSC 2010 or equivalent.

 An overview of the research and applications of biological engineering, such as bioprocessing, biotechnology, transport processes, biosensors, bioremediation, biological materials and biomedicine.

 Credits: 2; Prereq: general biology, general chemistry and differential equations or the equivalent.

 Quantitative laboratory studies of activities of biological systems, including microbial, plant and animal systems.
 (B)

 Credits: 4; Prereq: ENV 3040C and MAP 2302; Coreq: CWR 3201 or EGN 3353C.

 Introduction to hydrology, flow through porous media, flood routing, grade control structures and erosion control.